 In total, the Township received 303 responses to the parks and recreation survey.
-Notice of the survey was mailed July 15th to all property owners within the Township (2,773 postcards were mailed) and copies of the notice were posted online, at Township Hall, at Greilickville Harbor Park, and Cherry Bend Park.
+Notice of the survey was mailed July 15th to all property owners within the Township (2,773 postcards were mailed).
 Hard copies of the survey were available at Township Hall or online.
+Notice of the survey which was available from July 15th-August 24th was also posted in the Leelanau Enterprise.
 Survey takers were not required to fill in any of the 12 questions, so each question received a different number of responses.
 It is also worth noting that many questions had the ability for one to fill-in their answer.
 In order to summarize the data from the survey, the fill-in answers for each question were reviewed and grouped by the Committee.
-See Appendix 9 for a copy of the survey.
+See Appendix 10 for a copy of the survey.